Faculty of Engineering and Information Technologies

 The University values courage and creativity; openness and engagement; inclusion and diversity; and respect and integrity.
 As such, we see the importance in recruiting talent aligned to these values in the pursuit of research excellence.
-We are looking for a Software/Systems Engineer who possesses:
+We are looking for a Senior Software Engineer who possesses:

-- Exceptional skills in software engineering with at least 2 years’ experience
+- Exceptional skills in Python software development with at least 3 years' experience.

 Since our inception 160 years ago, the University of Sydney has led to improve the world around us.
 We believe in education for all and that effective leadership makes lives better.
 These same values are reflected in our approach to diversity and inclusion, and underpin our long-term strategy for growth.
 We’re Australia's first university and have an outstanding global reputation for academic and research excellence.
 Across our campuses, we employ more than 6,000 academic and non-academic staff who support over 60,000 students.